llz383455526/JavaerStepByStep/README.md

 # JavaerStepByStep
-step by step to be jave developer or android developer。
+step by step to be a senior jave developer and android developer。